singhpreet86/fullstack-hy2020-submission-repo/part0/ex0.6.md

     server-->>browser: data.json file
     deactivate server

-    Note right of browser: The browser renders the notes with new value added without reloading the page
+    Note right of browser: The browser renders the notes with new value added without reloading the page.
+When post request is send value of new note is also sent as params.